pologovaa/eclipse-wiki/QfTest-Test-Suite-User-Manual.md

   arc-reg-files;
 + **comPort** - on Windows if you want to check UART output, you have to specify the COM port of your connected board from "Devices and Printers" dialog.
+Use only the number, without the "COM" prefix.
+For example, if your "Devices and Printers" shows "COM5", put "5" in this field.
 If left blank, output just will not be checked.

 ### Other parameters